-This course is an academic reading and writing course that enables the students to build on the reading and writing skills they have developed throughout the years and to progress toward an advanced level of literacy.
-This course will also help students develop the core transferable skills in critical thinking, reading and writing that they will use in their university courses, regardless of their faculties.
+A2 Academic reading and writing course enables students to build on the reading and writing skills they have developed throughout the years and to progress toward an advanced level of literacy.
+A2 course will help students develop the core transferable skills in critical thinking, reading and writing that they will use in their university courses, regardless of their faculties.
 Through the analysis of a variety of challenging readings, students will discover the characteristics and conventions used by scholars in different disciplines.
 Students will also learn strategies for reading and writing more efficiently and for approaching new writing tasks.